Home » Blog » Shenandoah Hosts Representative Of Lettie Pate Whitehead Foundation

 Carrie Conway, senior program officer for the Lettie Pate Whitehead Foundation, visited Shenandoah University on Thursday, April 11, to meet with university administrators and several students in the Eleanor Wade Custer School of Nursing.
 The Lettie Pate Whitehead Foundation has supported Shenandoah nursing students since 1973.

-Carrie Conway of the Lettie Pate Whitehead Foundation poses for a photograph with three Shenandoah University nursing students.Founded in 1946 by Conkey Pate Whitehead in honor of his mother, the Lettie Pate Whitehead Foundation supports the education of female students and the care of senior women in nine southeastern states.
-The foundation devotes most of its resources to its scholarship program, which provides scholarship grants for female students with financial needs, and has awarded more than $767 million in grants since its inception.
+Carrie Conway of the Lettie Pate Whitehead Foundation poses for a photograph with three Shenandoah University nursing students.Founded in 1946 by Conkey Pate Whitehead in honor of his mother, the Lettie Pate Whitehead Foundation supports the education of students with financial needs and the care of senior women in nine southeastern states.
+The foundation devotes most of its resources to its scholarship program, which provides scholarship grants for students with financial needs, and has awarded more than $767 million in grants since its inception.

 The Lettie Pate Whitehead Foundation is the single largest annual donor to Shenandoah University.
 Since 2001, the foundation has contributed over $5.6 million to SU, benefitting over 850 students.